Rostmoment/HitboxViewer/README.md

 # HitboxViewer
 # Main Information

-Tool for viewing hitboxes in Unity games
+## Tool for viewing hitboxes in ANY Unity game

 [BepInEx](https://github.com/BepInEx/BepInEx) plugin that works with any Unity game